-Section 39-1-1(f) provides that the contractor shall, immediately after the completion of the contract.
-Act 2023-497 amended Section 39-1-1 to provide a few methods for providing notice of completion.
-The contractor may give notice of the completion for a minimum of three weeks by (1) an advertisement in a newspaper of general circulation published within the city or county in which the work has been done, (2) on a website maintained by a newspaper of general circulation in the county or counties in which the work has been done, or (3) on a website utilized by the municipality for publishing notices.
+Section 39-1-1(f) provides that the contractor shall, immediately after the completion of the contract, give notice of the completion by publishing the notice for a minimum of three weeks.
+Section 39-1-1(f) provides a few methods for publishing notice of completion.
+The contractor may publish notice of the completion of a public works project by using one or more of the following methods: (1) In a newspaper of general circulation in the county or counties in which the work, or some portion thereof, has been done; (2) On a website maintained by a newspaper of general circulation in the county or counties in which the work has been done; or (3) On a website utilized by the municipality for publishing notices.
 If no newspaper is published in the county in which the work was done, and if the municipality does not utilize a website for the purposes of publishing notices, the notice may be given by posting at the courthouse for 30 days, and proof of the posting of the notice shall be given by the municipality and the contractor.
 Section 39-1-1(f), Code of Alabama 1975.
-For contracts for road resurfacing materials that are awarded on an annual basis, where the bid specifications include options such as a unit price for materials, a unit price for the delivery of materials, or a unit price for materials to be laid in place by the bidder, notice of completion pursuant to this subsection may be given on an annual basis upon completion of the project as a whole, rather than at the completion of each proceed order.
+For contracts for road resurfacing materials that are awarded on an annual basis, where the bid specifications include options such as a unit price for materials. a unit price for the delivery of materials, or a unit price for materials to be laid in place by the bidder, notice of completion pursuant to this subsection may be given on an annual basis upon completion of the project as a whole, rather than at the completion of each proceed order.
 Section 39-1-1(f), Code of Alabama 1975.

 A final settlement shall not be made upon the contract until the expiration of 30 days after the completion of the notice.
 Proof of publication of the notice shall be made by the contractor to the authority by whom the contract was made by affidavit of the publisher and a printed copy of the notice published.
 If no newspaper is published in the county in which the work is done, the notice may be given by posting at the courthouse for 30 days, and proof of same shall be made by the judge of probate, sheriff and the contractor.
 This subsection shall not apply to contractors performing contracts of less than \$20,000 in amount.
-The governing body of the contracting agency, to expedite final payment, shall cause notice of final completion of the contract to be published one time in a newspaper of general circulation, published in the county of the contractor to certify under oath that all bills have been paid in full.
+The governing body of the contracting agency, to expedite final payment, shall cause notice of final completion of the contract to be published one time in a newspaper of general circulation, published in the county of the contracting agency and shall post notice of final completion on the agency's bulletin board for one week, and shall require the contractor to certify under oath that all bills have been paid in full.
 Final settlement with the contractor may be made at any time after the notice has been posted for one entire week.